 Bird Flu (Avian Influenza) Information for Employers

-Employers of organizations that provide services involving animals should take steps to reduce workers' exposure to avian influenza A viruses from sick animals or contaminated environments.
+Employers of organizations that provide services involving animals should take steps to reduce workers' exposure to bird fluf from sick animals, their bodily fluids, or contaminated environments.

-- Familiarize yourself with any Occupational Safety and Health Administration (OSHA) requirements that may apply to you.
+- Learn about California Occupational Safety and Health Administration (Cal/OSHA) requirements that may apply to you.

 - Ask employees to monitor